 - 3. Verification Sources of Rental Income and Operational Expenses - a.
 A/B's business records. - b.
 A/B's IRS tax statement. - c.
 Renter's statements or receipts.
-Obtain a signed rental statement at application and every redetermination. - d.
+Obtain a signed rental statement at application and every recertification. - d.
 Information available from the banks or real estate agents. - 4.
-Base Period for Rental Income Received other than Monthly a.
-Applications b.
-Retroactive Medicaid
+Base Period for Rental Income Received other than Monthly